Wickham Market to Aldeburgh Walk

 1) Wickham Market to Blaxhall Common (7.8 kilometres)

 - Wickham Market station is located in the neighbouring village of Campsea Ashe and there is only one platform.
-Turn left from the station car park on Ashe Road (B1078), passing opposite the Dog and Duck pub in 70 metres.
+Turn left from the station car park on Ashe Road (B1078), passing opposite the Duck pub in 70 metres.
 In 80 metres the road turns to the right, but you continue ahead on Mill Lane, following a sign for an East Suffolk Line Walk (ESLW).
-In 180 metres, turn left between modern houses on Ullswater Road, marked by a footpath sign.
-In 80 metres ignore a turning to the right and continue ahead on a footway after the last house.
-In 50 metres turn right on a path between the hedge and the railway fence, ducking under some very low branches.
+In 180 metres, turn left between modern houses on Ullswater Road, marked by a green public footpath signpost.
+In 80 metres ignore a turning to the right and continue ahead on tarmac.
+In 50 metres turn right on a path between a hedge and the railway fence (on the left), ducking under some very low branches.
 After 250 metres (at a junction with a path on the right), you cross the line with great care by two stiles either side of a Look and Listen crossing.
-Continue ahead (South-East) along the edge of a large field with a hedge on your left.
-Carry straight on in 500 metres at a cross paths marked by a wooden signpost with another ESLW motif (Copperas Barn Farm is to your right) on a grass track, now at the right edge of a field.
-You pass under overhead wires to re-join the circuitous Ashe Road in 350 metres.
+Continue ahead (South-East) along the edge of a large field with a rough hedgerow on your left.
+Carry straight on in 500 metres at a cross paths marked by another ESLW motif (Copperas Barn Farm is to your right) on a grass track, now at the right edge of a field.
+Continue parallel with overhead wires (on your right) to re-join the circuitous Ashe Road in 350 metres.

-- Cross the road and take the grassy bridleway ahead (East), at an ESLW sign, with a hedge on both sides.
-In 550 metres you enter woods and in 150 metres, take the first path to the left (North) (the SWC Wickham Market to Felixstowe walk continues ahead here), still following the ESLW at the left edge of a field with woods to your left (Barnes Grove).
-In 300 metres, follow the path to the right (East) under a line of telegraph wires.
+- Cross the road and take the grassy bridleway ahead (East), at an ESLW sign and another green signpost, with a hedge on both sides, then trees to the right and a ditch to the left.
+In 550 metres you enter woods and in 150 metres, take the path to the left (North) (the SWC Wickham Market to Felixstowe walk continues ahead here), still following the ESLW at the left edge of a field with woods to your left (Barnes Grove).
+In 300 metres, follow the path to the right (East) parallel with a line of overhead wires to your left.
 In 160 metres turn right on Ivy Lodge Road.

-- In 30 metres at the end of the hedge opposite, take the concrete drive on your left, marked as part of the ESLW.
-In 120 metres you pass Ashgreen Farm and continue on a grassy bridleway at the edge of a meadow, then continue with a field on your right.
+- In 30 metres at the end of the hedge opposite, take the concrete drive on your left (by a sign for Ashgreen Farm), marked as part of the ESLW.
+In 120 metres you pass the farm and when the drive ends continue on a grassy bridleway, then with a field on your right.
 Cross another meadow and continue on a grassy path with tall trees on your right.
 In 520 metres the path turns to the right, away from the woods (Rackham’s Grove) and in 80 metres to the left.
-In 200 metres, before telegraph wires, turn sharp left (North) on to a wide (unmarked) bridleway across a field.
-In 120 metres turn left on a road, again with an ESLW sign.
+In 200 metres, before telegraph wires, turn sharp left (North) on to a wide (unmarked) bridleway across a field, heading towards the back of a road sign.
+In 120 metres turn left on a road, again with an ESLW sign and a green public footpath signpost.
 In 80 metres take the grassy path to the right, again with a public footpath sign bearing the ESLW motif.
 Avoid forking left through a gap and continue with tall trees on your left.

 - In 200 metres you go under a line of telegraph wires.
 In 60 metres ignore a signpost pointing left (the ESLW goes this way).
 Continue with a fenced horse pasture on your right and a line of trees on your left.
 In 350 metres ignore another footpath to the left.
 In 50 metres go under more telegraph wires.

 - In 200 metres turn right on Church Road.
 In 180 metres take the signed footpath to the left at a bend in the road.
 You cross a large field, with a well-spaced line of trees to your right.
-In 250 metres turn left at the end of the field and turn right in 30 metres.
-Follow the telegraph wires and turn left on School Road in 200 metres (the route from Tunstall joins you here).
+In 250 metres turn left at the end of the field (by the last tree) and turn right in 30 metres.
+Follow the telegraph wires to your left and turn left on School Road in 200 metres.

 - In 150 metres pass Old Hall Farm on the right.
 In 500 metres take the minor road to your right.
-In 550 metres cross the busy B1069 (Snape Road) and turn left.
-In 200 metres take the bridleway to the left (North), opposite Walk Farm Road and the Tunstall Forest Equestrian Centre, along the right hand edge of a field.
-In 350 metres continue into the next field through a potentially slightly overgrown area (ignoring the path curving to the right) to carry on in the same direction with a hedge on your right.
-In 350 metres turn right and then in 30 metres turn left, to continue on a bridleway with a low wire fence and field on your left and part of Tunstall Forest on your right.
-In 400 metres turn right at a signpost (the alternative route from Blaxhall joins you here).
+In 550 metres cross the busy B1069 (Snape Road) and turn left with no pavement.
+In 200 metres take the unmarked bridleway to the left (North), opposite Walk Farm Road and the Tunstall Forest Equestrian Centre, along the right hand edge of a field.
+In 350 metres continue into the next field in the same direction with a hedge intermittently on your right.
+In 350 metres (at the end of the field on your left) turn right and then in 30 metres turn left, to continue on a bridleway with a field on your left and part of Tunstall Forest on your right.
+In 400 metres turn right at a signpost, ignoring the path ahead and the path to the left (which leads to the former Blaxhall Youth Hostel).

 2) Blaxhall Common to Snape Maltings (2.5 kilometres)

-- Continue on a narrow sandy path with bracken to both sides. (!)
-In 500 metres turn left (30°) at an unmarked cross paths.
-It is easy to miss this path junction - look out for a gap in the bank on both sides of the path after a group of trees on the left.
+- Continue downhill on a narrow sandy path with bracken to both sides. (!)
+In 500 metres turn left (30°) marked by a wooden marker post (number 3) for the Blaxhall Common Virtual Wild Walk, to the left of the junction.
 Once over some uneven ground the path through heather soon becomes obvious.
 In 250 metres you descend and ascend though a large sandpit, veering slightly to the right on a wider track.
 In 50 metres turn left, gently downhill through woodland, following the Sandlings Walk, which is marked by sky blue logos featuring a nightjar.
 In 200 metres ignore Langham Road ahead and turn right on a road heading East (Mill Common).
 After one kilometre you re-join the B1069 by Dunningworth Hall.
 Continue along the main road (now Bridge Road) ignoring the road to the right in 350 metres.
 Descend slightly to pass Snape Maltings with the home of the music festival then the Plough and Sail on the right in 150 metres, now also following the Suffolk Coast Path (SCP), which is marked by yellow arrows on a blue background.

 3) Snape Maltings to Saxmundham Road by the Sailors’ Path (7.5 kilometres)

-- In 120 metres you pass a green wooden bench with excellent views ahead, including Iken church.
-Continue on the grassy path, soon with a barbed wire fence on your left.
+- In 120 metres you pass a wooden seat with excellent views ahead, including Iken church.
+Continue on the grassy path, soon with a wire fence on your left and the estuary to your right.
+It can be treacherously slippery.
 In 300 metres go through a gate on your left in to Snape Warren Nature Reserve, following a marked public footpath which takes you gently up a slope and away from the estuary, through glorious heather.

 - The path levels out in 300 metres; you cross a wider path and continue downhill across heathland then mixed birch and oak woodland.
 At the foot of the slope in 350 metres, just before the kissing gate, turn right on to a path which runs parallel with the wire fence on your left (there is a red topped marker post at this junction, but you may only spot it after the turning).
 Follow the line of red topped posts across the open access land of Snape Warren, with occasional houses visible on the left and heather on your right.
 In 200 metres ignore a wooden gate to your left.